 Inject about every inch or so, against the grain of the brisket.
 Put the brisket into an aluminum pan to catch the runoff so you don't make a mess.

-To save some time and still get some great results, you can also try using a store bought injection mix such as Kosmos Brisket Injection.
-Simply mix it with water and you are good to go!
+To save some time and still get some great results, you can also try using a store bought injection mix such as Butcher BBQ Prime Brisket Injection.

 You have a lot of freedom when it comes to choosing the right wood pellets to cook a hot and fast brisket on a pellet grill.